hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/back-roads.md

 ---

 # Back Roads
 This is a visualization of all the ideas being mapped in the archive.
 It's a lot messier than I intended it to be but like all pages in the Trunk, it is a work in progress and will be changing as I do more research and add to the archive.
-You can drag the boxes around, click on them to get a little summary, and if included, a link lets you visit a related page on the site.
+You can drag the boxes around and click on them to get a little summary.

-*Click to explore.
-Drag to rearrange.
-Reset to start over.*

 ---